dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## PartitionIncrementalTimeWindowSpec
+## TableRecurringChecksSpec
-Configuration of the time window for running incremental partition checks.
+Container of table level recurring, divided by the time window (daily, monthly, etc.)